lmolkova/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 route instead of the function name.

 [`faas.trigger`][faas] MUST be set to `http`.
-[HTTP attributes](../http.md) SHOULD be set based on the available information in the Lambda event initiated by the proxy request. `http.scheme` is available as the `x-forwarded-proto` header in the Lambda event.
+[HTTP attributes](../http.md) SHOULD be set based on the available information in the Lambda event initiated by the proxy request. `url.scheme` is available as the `x-forwarded-proto` header in the Lambda event.
 Refer to the [input event format][] for more details.

 [resource property]: https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format